kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 1. data balance

 There are 8037 captured driving data.
-Each drivng datum has center view, left view, right view, steering angle, throttle, and speed.
-However, a lot of driving data are adjust driving forword with steering angle equal to zero.
-It is not good for training because of data set bias.
-To solve it, we calculate the histgram of the steering angle first; the we cut the number of the largest bins to the same number of the second largest bins.
-The results show as follows:
+Each piece of drivng data has center view, left view, right view, steering angle, throttle, brake and speed.
+The data is unbalanced because most of them are adjust driving forword with very small steering angles.
+To balance the data, we calculate the histgram of the steering angle first; then we cut the number of the largest bins to the same number of the second largest bins.
+About 4000 driving set with very small steering angles are dropped out.
+The histogram of the balance data set is shown below.

 <table border="1">
 <tr>